Coronavirus cases increase in Georgia

 By Tamilla Mammadova – Trend:

-One new case of new coronavirus has been reported in Georgia bringing the total number to 85, Trend reports via Georgian media.
+The number of COVID-19 cases in Georgia has reached 98, Trend reports via Georgian media.

 The information was recently updated on the special website stopcov.ge created by the Georgian government.